NaguiPinetta/naguipinetta.github.io/_posts/2023-07-30-doxhut_sdk_specs.md

 - **TenantNotDefinedException** when no tenant has been informed.
 - **NoRouteLoadedExceptio**n when no route has been loaded.
 - **RouteAlreadyStartedException** when the route has already been started.
-- **NetworkErrorException** when it was not possible to establish communication with the server.
+- **NetworkErrorException** when it was not possible to establish communication with the server. <br>

 > **Note**: this may be due to a communication error, lack of connectivity, or when the server is down.